yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 While OIDs are an integral part of PostgreSQL's internal architecture, they are not always visible or exposed to users.
 In most cases, users interact with database objects using their names rather than their OIDs.
 However, there are cases where OIDs become relevant, such as when querying system catalogs or when dealing with low-level database operations.

 {{<note>}}
-OIDs are unique only within the context of a specific universe and are not guaranteed to be unique across different universes.
+OIDs are unique only in the context of a specific universe and are not guaranteed to be unique across different universes.
 {{</note>}}

 ## Preferred region

 By default, YugabyteDB distributes client requests equally across the regions in a cluster.
 If application reads and writes are known to be originating primarily from a single region, you can designate a preferred region, which pins the tablet leaders to that single region.
 As a result, the preferred region handles all read and write requests from clients.
 Non-preferred regions are used only for hosting tablet follower replicas.

 Designating one region as preferred can reduce the number of network hops needed to process requests.
 For lower latencies and best performance, set the region closest to your application as preferred.
-If your application uses a smart driver, set the [topology keys](../../../../drivers-orms/smart-drivers/#topology-aware-connection-load-balancing) to target the preferred region.
+If your application uses a smart driver, set the [topology keys](../../drivers-orms/smart-drivers/#topology-aware-connection-load-balancing) to target the preferred region.

 Regardless of the preferred region setting, data is replicated across all the regions in the cluster to ensure region-level fault tolerance.

 You can enable [follower reads](#follower-reads) to serve reads from non-preferred regions.

-In cases where the cluster has [read replicas](#read-replica-cluster) and a client connects to a read replica, reads are served from the replica; writes continue to be handled by the preferred region. {{<link "../../../preview/develop/build-global-apps/global-database/">}}
+In cases where the cluster has [read replicas](#read-replica-cluster) and a client connects to a read replica, reads are served from the replica; writes continue to be handled by the preferred region. {{<link "../../develop/build-global-apps/global-database/">}}

 ## Primary cluster